codingcatgirl/choo/docs/transit/models.rst

     .. attribute:: bike_friendly

         ``False`` if at least one :py:class:`Ride` that is part of this trip is not bike friendly. ``True`` if all of them are. ``None`` if there is no bike friendly information for all rides but those that have the information are bike friendly.

+.. py:class:: TripRequest()

+    A description of a trip used to search for Trips.

+    .. attribute:: origin

+        The start :py:class:`Location` of the trip.

+    .. attribute:: destination

+        The end :py:class:`Location` of the trip.

+    .. attribute:: departure

+        The minimum departure time as :py:class:`RealtimeTime` or ``datetime.datetime``.

+        If both times are ``None`` the behaviour is as if you would have set the departure time to the current time right before sending the request.

+    .. attribute:: arrival

+        The latest allowed arrival as :py:class:`RealtimeTime` or ``datetime.datetime``.

+    .. attribute:: linetypes

+        The line types that are allowed as :py:class:`LineTypes`.

+    .. attribute:: max_changes

+        The maximum number of changes allowed.

+    .. attribute:: bike_friendly

+        Set this to ``True`` if the route has to be bike-friendly.